AdguardTeam/LegalDocs/privacy_policy/en/privacy-notice-product-ios.md

 ## What data can AdGuard Pro/AdGuard for iOS collect and when

-AdGuard Pro/AdGuard for iOS establishes a local VPN, there is no remote connection to any server.
-App does not collect any data, therefore it does not share anything with third parties.
+AdGuard Pro/AdGuard for iOS establishes a local VPN.
+There is no remote connection to any server, and the app does not share any data with third parties.
+We only collect the data necessary for the correct operation of the app and for the troubleshooting purposes.
+See more details below.

 * [Safari Content Blocker blocking filters updates check](#filters-updates-check)
 * [Sending a bug report](#sending-bug-report)